macOnGit/sam-transcribe/README.md

 ## Lambda Functions

-Previous transcription job of same name will be deleted to avoid conflict
+Previous transcription job of same name will be deleted to avoid conflict error.
+If a docket number cannot be extracted then "Transcription-<int(UTC)>" will be used.

 ## S3 Buckets